jlangr/utj3-iloveyouboss/README.md

 Criterion might be optional (not implemented yet!).
 An interested party sets up criteria ("many criterion") to determine to what extent they match a profile.

+### Design / testing notes

+The tests for the data classes are "integration" tests by preference, in order to verify fidelity interact with a real database (H2 in this case).

+The test naming convention is nonstandard.

 ## Building etc